Moi Station

-Moi Station (Moi stasjon) is a railway station located at the village of Moi in the municipality of Lund in Rogaland county, Norway.
+Moi Station (Moi stasjon) is a railway station located at the village of Moi in Lund Municipality in Rogaland county, Norway.
 The station is located along the Sørlandet Line.
 The station is served by regional trains operated by Go-Ahead Norge to the cities of Stavanger and Kristiansand.

 History

 The station was opened in 1904, when the Jæren Line was extended from Egersund to Flekkefjord.
-In 1943 the current station was built when it became part of the Sørlandet Line.
+In 1943, the current station was built when it became part of the Sørlandet Line.